maxhbr/LDBcollector/md/Artistic-1.0-Perl.md

                         "Artistic-1.0-Perl"
                     ],
                     "__impliedId": "Artistic-1.0-Perl",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this is the Artistic License 1.0 found on the Perl site,\nwhich is different (particularly, clauses 5, 6, 7 and 8) than the Artistic\nLicense 1.0 w/clause 8 found on the OSI site.\n"
+                                "Per SPDX.org, this is the Artistic License 1.0 found on the Perl site,\nwhich is different (particularly, clauses 5, 6, 7 and 8) than the Artistic\nLicense 1.0 w/clause 8 found on the OSI site.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [